AxonIQ/reference-guide/part-ii-domain-logic/command-model.md

 }
 ```

-We would like to create this aggregate as a consequence of handling a command in `AggregateB`:
+We would like to create this Aggregate as a consequence of handling a command in `AggregateB`, like so:

 ```java
 public class AggregateB {